 Vanderbilt Dermatology is committed to increasing diversity in the specialty of dermatology.
 We believe that having physicians that reflect the population that we serve results in better healthcare outcomes.

-We offer two stipends of $2,000 to qualified students to assist in reducing the cost of an away rotation.
+We offer one stipend of $2,000 to a qualified student to assist in reducing the cost of an away rotation.